“Come, come, who ever you are …”

 Our programs include:

 MUUC has an active Hunger Ministry.
-Volunteers prepare and serve meals for up to 150 guests at the Bread of Life in Malden approximately once every 6 weeks.
+Volunteers prepare and serve meals for about 75 guests at the Bread of Life in Malden approximately once every 6 weeks.
 We have a “Food Is First” collection on the first Sunday of each month, donating shelf-stable food and household items (such as toothpaste) to the local Pantry of Hope food pantry.

-The MUUC Quilters meet on Friday mornings and make quilts for church events, pediatric emergency rooms, neo-natal units, and more.
-Drumming takes place every Thursday night (Sept-June), as does Meditation (all-year).
+The MUUC Quilters meet at 9am-11am Friday mornings (year-round) and make quilts for church events, pediatric emergency rooms, neo-natal units, and more.
+Meditation takes place every Thursday night 630pm all-year.
 All are welcome to attend these drop-in events, to nurture your artistic needs and keep you centered.